Making small changes

-Foods that are high in fat, salt and sugar, such as desserts, biscuits, cakes, sugary drinks and chips, are ‘extra' foods that should not be part of your everyday food intake, especially if you are trying to lose weight.
+Foods that are high in fat, salt and sugar, such as desserts, biscuits, cakes, sugary drinks and chips, are junk foods not everyday foods, especially if you are trying to lose weight.
 These foods do not fill you up as much as healthy foods from the five food groups, so they're easy to overeat.

-Here are our top tips for eating well:
+Here are our top tips to eat well:

-All foods and drinks, except water, contain energy measured in kilojoules (kJ) or calories.
+Almost all foods and drinks, contain energy measured in kilojoules (kJ) or calories.
 The energy density of a food is the amount of kilojoules or calories per gram of food.

 Here are some tips to reduce the energy density in your diet: